GaioTransposon/metadata_mining/README.md

 <a name="analyze-metadata-fields-distribution"></a>
 #### 5. Analyze metadata fields distribution 🧠 :

 This script examines in which metadata fields the benchmark sub-biome information appears.
 It scans the cleaned metadata files and checks whether the sub-biome (e.g. human gut, sediment, leaf) is found fully or partially in each metadata field.
 This helps identify the most informative fields across samples and biomes.
-It outputs a plot and csv summaries with the top-matching fields, based on 1000 random files.
+It outputs a plot and csv summaries with the top-matching fields, based on 1,000 random metadata files.

 ```
 docker run -it --rm \